fastrgv/Interval-RPN-Calculator/README.md

 * Fixed header to clarify that y=stack(2), x=stack(1).

+**ver 2.0.9 -- 15oct2023**

+* Added guard to memory slots 0..9;
+* More refinements to input handling.

 **ver 2.0.8 -- 14oct2023**

 * Important corrections to input handling.
 * Added reciprocal function using the (i)-btn.

-**ver 2.0.7 -- 12oct2023**

-* More improvements in input handling.
-* Correction to menu.

-**ver 2.0.6 -- 7oct23**

-* Revised & improved build scripts.
-* Updated Mac OSX build.
-* Improved input handling to better allow [bs]-key or [del]-key to correct bad input.

-**ver 2.0.5 -- 28sep22**

-* All build scripts now avoid creating a library-file first.
-* Elliminated w32 build.
-* Now using new easy to install GNU ada for Win64.

 ## More change-history at end of file

 ## Brief Description

-This terminal app runs on PCs or laptops running Windows, OSX, or GNU/Linux.
-It attempts to mimic the functionality of an HP ReversePolishNotation [RPN] calculator with the added enhancement of interval output.
+This is a terminal calculator with the enhancement of interval output.
 So along with your answer, you get a good idea of its trustworthiness.

+It mimics the functionality of an Hewlett-Packard Reverse Polish Notation [RPN] calculator, simply because I like RPN.
+But along with your answer, you get some measure of its trustworthiness.

+Runs on PCs or laptops running Windows, OSX, or GNU/Linux.

 -----------------------------------------------------------
 Featuring

 	* no installation
 	* no dependencies
-	* simply unzip in your Downloads directory, and run;
+	* simply unzip in any directory, and run;
-	* or unzip onto a USB flash drive [w/same file format] and run.
+	* or unzip onto a USB flash drive and run.
 -----------------------------------------------------------

 ## Details